coderhema/m.a.c.a/README.md

 4. Configure your LiveAvatar credentials in the `.env.local` file:
    - Sign up at [LiveAvatar](https://www.liveavatar.com/) to get your API key
    - Find your API key on the LiveAvatar settings page
-   - Get your Avatar ID, Voice ID, and Context ID from the LiveAvatar dashboard
+   - Get your Avatar ID from the LiveAvatar dashboard
    - See the [Quick Start Guide](https://docs.liveavatar.com/docs/quick-start-guide) for more details

 5. Start the development server: